 Able Seaman Gilmore died on board HMS Grove on 12th June 1942 aged 24 years old.
 HMS Grove had taken part in the sinking of U-587 on 27th March 1942, laying depth charges along with HMS Aldenham, HMS Volunteer, and HMS Leamington.

 HMS Grove was a relatively new ship, built by English shipyard Swan, Hunter & Wigham Richardson Ltd. in 1942.
 In June 1942, it left Alexandria, Egypt bound for Malta in Convoy MW-11, part of Operation Vigourous.
 The ship sank after an attack from U-77 captained by Heinrich Schonder off the coast El Salloum on the Egypt/Libya border.
 Under the captaincy of Commander JW Rylands, Grove took two direct torpedo strikes at 0537hrs.
 One hundred and ten men died on board leaving sixty survivors.

 John Gilmore’s name is on Panel 54, Column 1 of the Chatham Naval Memorial, Kent, United Kingdom.
-A memorial exists on the town war memorial of his hometown of Killyleagh, Co.
+His name is also on the Killyleagh War Memorial, Killyleagh, Co.
 Down.